 Meals begin with cold and hot antipasti selections.
-Main dishes include fresh pastas and seafood and meats prepared with Italian touches.
+Main dishes include fresh pasta and seafood and meats prepared with Italian touches.

 Reservations are required for all Palo dining experiences.
 There is a $40 charge for dinner and brunch, plus the cost of alcoholic beverages.

-Cabanas food court is a free-flow buffet where guest can choose from a variety of food options for breakfast & lunch (16 food stations in all for lunch).
+Cabanas food court is a free-flow buffet where guests can choose from a variety of food options for breakfast & lunch (16 food stations in all for lunch).

-For breakfast, you will find a full American buffet with omelet station.
+For breakfast, you will find a full American buffet with an omelet station.

-There is both outdoor and indoor seating areas.
+There are both outdoor and indoor seating areas.

 Inspiration for the decor of Cabanas comes from “Finding Nemo” with a flock of seagulls and two hand-crafted mosaic tile walls depicting an underwater scene from the animated movie.